 The Royal Arsenal Museum houses a stunning collection of historic weaponry, from canons and medieval armour to pistols, swords and even...

 Slotsholmen is the seat of national government and a veritable repository of historical sites.
 Located on a small island and separated...

-Bathed in light on even the dourest of days, the sleek, minimalist restaurant of the Black Diamond is one of the most stylish in the...
+Bathed in light on even the dourest of days, the Royal Library's sleek, waterside fine-diner revels in showing off top-notch regional...

 Dansk Jødisk Museum information

 Designed by Polish-born Daniel Libeskind, the Danish Jewish Museum occupies the former Royal Boat House, an early 17th-century building once part of Christian IV's harbour complex.
 The transformed interior is an intriguing geometrical space, home to a permanent exhibition documenting Danish Jewry.
 You'll find the entrance on the Royal Library Garden, behind the Kongelige Bibliotek (Royal Library).